-TASK 5: Meter Survey
+TASK 5: METER SURVEY

-A correction to account for meter error is required if the initial unaccounted for water result (in line 4F) is greater than 10% (see attached water audit form).
-The applicant must perform a meter survey and use the information to correct the amounts listed in Task 2.
+A correction to account for meter error is required if the initial unaccounted for water result (in line 4F) is 10% or greater.
+The applicant or permittee must perform a meter survey and use the information to correct the amounts listed in Task 2.
 The purpose of this survey is to determine a potential correction factor for metered water use by testing a representative sampling of meters of various ages.
-The survey also helps to determine the appropriateness for a meter change-out program.
+The survey also helps to determine the appropriateness of a meter change-out program.
 The permit applicant is required to randomly test 5% or 100 meters, whichever is less.
-The sampling must be a selection of meters representing an even distribution of type and age or cumulative lifetime flow.
+The sampling must be from a selection of meters representing an even distribution of type and age or cumulative lifetime flow.
 This requirement may be replaced by a documented meter change-out program that can provide an estimate of the overall meter accuracy.
 This survey will likely be less productive if greater than 80% of the small/medium meters are less than 5 years in age.